×

 Care of Bermuda Grass and Catnip

-Care of Bermuda Grass and Catnip include pruning, fertilizers, watering etc. Bermuda Grass pruning is done Not Available and Catnip pruning is done Prune if you want to improve plant shape, Prune in spring, Remove damaged leaves and Remove dead leaves.
+Care of Bermuda Grass and Catnip include pruning, fertilizers, watering etc. Bermuda Grass pruning is done and Catnip pruning is done Prune if you want to improve plant shape, Prune in spring, Remove damaged leaves and Remove dead leaves.
 In summer Bermuda Grass needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Catnip needs Lots of watering and in winter, it needs Average Water.